wardi/jsonsquared/README.md

 ]
 ```

-Empty lists are represented as a single delimiter with nothing in front.
+Empty lists in JSON Squared are written as a single delimiter with
+nothing in front.

 name | pets[,]
 --- | ---